 - The child should be an emergent reader and show an interest in handwriting.

 - Pair the mat alongside a manipulative so your child is able to build the words, thereby capitalizing on their kinesthetic memory.
 A manipulative could be a moveable alphabet, magnetic or foam letters, WikkiStix, or even Play-Doh.

 - Provide either a dry-erase marker or crayon or a Stabilo Woody 3-in-1 pencil alongside a cloth wipe so your child can practice writing each word and then easily wiping the mat clean.

 If you’re already a subscriber to the Free + Unfettered newsletter, simply head to the Resource Library to grab your free copy of the ‘Read, Build, Write’ mat with the first 98 Dolch sight word cards.
 Both cursive and print options are available.

-If you choose to use any of our freebies in your home, I’d love to see!
-Just tag me @freeandunfettered on Instagram to share the love!
+If you’re using any of our freebies, I’d love to see!
+Feel free to tag me @freeandunfettered on Instagram.